SanskarZulu/N-grams-Implementation-and-analysis/README.md

 # AI Pracrical Exam:
 By Sanskar.
 N-Gram Language Model.
-# Python implementation of an N-gram language model with Laplace smoothing and sentence generation.
+# Python implementation of an N-gram language model with Laplace smoothing, sentence generation and Performance & Complexity Analysis.

 Some NLTK functions are used (`nltk.ngrams`, `nltk.FreqDist`), but most everything is implemented by hand.